- Compact design is more portable than SLR-styled competitors

 Related: Best tripods

 Continuous shooting is slightly uprated compared to its predecessors, with the GX9 capable of 9 frames per second when the focus is fixed at the start of a burst.
-But if you need to camera to adjust focus between frames, it’s capable of doing so at 6 frames per second.
+If you need the camera to adjust focus between shots, it’s capable of doing so at 6fps.

 The mechanical shutter offers speeds from 60-1/4000sec, and operates with a pleasingly quiet, well-damped snick.
 It’s supplemented by a fully electronic shutter option, which extends the speed range up to 1/16,000sec, and is completely silent in operation.

-Its autofocus system is similar to previous models, using Panasonic’s contrast detection with Depth from Defocus (DFD) technology.
-The specified focus acquisition time is a decent 0.07sec, and Panasonic’s usual huge range of focus autofocus modes is available, including face detection, and pinpoint AF for homing in on small subjects.
+The autofocus system is similar to previous Lumix models, using Panasonic’s contrast detection with Depth from Defocus (DFD) technology.
+The specified focus acquisition time is a decent 0.07sec, and Panasonic’s usual huge range of focus autofocus modes is available, including face detection and pinpoint AF for homing in on small subjects.

 For holding focus on moving subjects the camera is now capable of tracking the entire image area in 3D, which Panasonic says should prevent objects that pass in front of your main subject from interfering with the focusing.

-As with other recent Panasonic bodies, the GX9 includes the firm’s latest 5-axis in-body IS system.
+As with other recent Panasonic bodies, the GX9 includes the firm’s latest five-axis in-body image stabilisation.
 This is compatible with the firm’s Dual IS system, working in concert with the optical stabilisation found in many Panasonic lenses for greater overall effect.
-As a result, users can expect to hand-hold at shutter speeds 4 stops slower than would otherwise be possible, without seeing image blur from camera shake.
+As a result, users can expect to hand-hold at shutter speeds four stops slower than would otherwise be possible, without seeing image blur from camera shake.

 Sign up for the newsletter